baobabKoodaa/blog/README.md

 ## Feel free to fork

-- If you see something to fix, please send me a pull request (or at least a message)
-- Want to create your own blog with this repo?
-You are free to do so (within license terms).
-- Want to reuse my content?
-Please ask for permission first (license in this repo does not apply to content).
+Pull requests are welcome!
+You are free to use this repo to create your own blog, but if you want to reuse my content, please ask for permission first.

 #### How to create your own blog with this repo